Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 ## Atomic Swap

-In the `atomicSwap` contract, anyone who has access to the swap instance can make an offer, with no invites necessary.
+In the `atomicSwap` contract, anyone can securely swap with a counterparty by escrowing digital assets with Zoe and sending an invite to the swap to the counterparty.

-Let's say that Alice wants to create a swap for which anyone can be the counter-party.
+Let's say that Alice wants to swap with Bob as the counterparty.
 She knows that the code for the swap has already been installed, so she can create a swap instance from the swap installation (`handle` is the unique, unforgeable identifier):